mrpicklez70/technical-assessment/README.md

 ## PART I
-In order to implement the solution to the proposed problem in this section, I used `Nodejs native modules` *(to prevent potential issues across Nodejs versions and community libraries)*.
+For the solution to the proposed problem in this section, I used `Nodejs native modules` *(to prevent potential issues across Nodejs versions and community libraries)*.

+Also, rather than using Javascript native built-in functions for iterating through the file-content-array (like for `map()`, `reduce()` or `filter()`), I used the conventional `for loop`.
+This is because, while investigating the differences between these options, when it comes to  performance in small data sets (5 - 1000 elements in length) the `for loop` is more efficient.
+Refer to these [super interesting research docs](https://github.com/dg92/Performance-Analysis-JS#results-for-small-data-set-of-array-size-5---1000) for further details. :nerd_face:

 To **run the solution**, open a terminal in the root of the project and execute this command: